Best CSGO skins in 2023: AK-47, AWP, M4A4, USP-S, more

 Starting off with CS:GO’s most iconic and popular weapon, the AK-47, you are spoiled for choice in terms of good-looking and affordable skins.
 We’ve picked out our top three.

 One of the best-looking AK skins is also one of the most inexpensive.
 The Legion of Anubis sports a black and gold color scheme, and easily one of the most detailed and intricate designs of any skin in the game.

 You can pick up a Field-Tested one for around $15, which is a great price for such a good-looking covert skin.

 AK-47: Neon Rider ($25 – $180)

 If brighter colors are more your thing, then look no further than the Neon Rider AK, which sports a flashy blue and purple look, with pink accents.

 This is the ultimate synthwave skin in CS:GO, and you can pair it with the Neon Rider Mac-10 too.
 A Field-Tested Neon Rider will cost around $50.

 For our more expensive pick, the Fuel Injector is a fantastic option.
 Even if you go for the cheapest, battle-scarred option, the Fuel Injector AK won’t look bad, it is simply a darker shade than the much brighter Minimal Wear or Factory new versions.

-This skin has been going up in price a lot in 2022, so it could be a good one to hold on to for the long term before selling.
+This skin has been going up in price a lot, so it could be a good one to hold on to for the long term before selling.